jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (4) However, on and after 13 December 2007,—
   (a) parties to an employment relationship are free to agree contractual terms and conditions that ignore the purpose of this section described in subsection (1); and
   (b) to the extent of such agreement described in subparagraph (a), subsections (1) to (3) do not apply.
-(5) For the avoidance of doubt, the duty of good faith described in section 4 of the Employment Relations Act 2000 always applies when parties to an employment relationship bargain for terms and conditions relating to compulsory contributions and associated matters.
+(5) For the avoidance of doubt,—
+  (a) the duty of good faith described in section 4 of the Employment Relations Act 2000 always applies when parties to an employment relationship bargain for terms and conditions relating to compulsory contributions and associated matters; and
+  (b) sections 103(1)(h) and 110A of the Employment Relations Act 2000 apply in relation to the contractual terms and conditions of the parties to an employment relationship, subject to section 5 of the Employment Relations (Breaks, Infant Feeding, and Other Matters) Amendment Act 2008.
 (6) In this section, compulsory contributions means an amount of employer contributions equal to the amount of compulsory employer contributions that would be required by this subpart in the absence of section 101D(5)(a).

 ### 101C Employee's requirements